PhotonEntangled/LoadUp/docs/README.md

 ## Changelog

-For a complete list of changes, see the [CHANGELOG.md](../CHANGELOG.md) file in the root directory.
+For a complete list of changes, see the [CHANGELOG.md](../CHANGELOG.md) file in the docs directory.